naimulhq/NASACapstone/GoProStream/README.md

 ## STEP 3:

 Run Test.py.
 This will allow the user to see what is on the Go Pro.
-This will be the source code for all the